-Every now and again, I crave different projects like one craves different foods… It’s like I really really want to make something and once started, I become obsessed and work at it with haste, until I’m done…
+Every now and again, I crave different projects like one craves different foods… I suddenly want to make something and once started, I become slightly obsessed and work until I’m done…

-I’d been wanting to sew different stuffed animals for some time, to try something more elaborate (then my usual bunnies) with fabric and there was this hand me down top I’d kept although I never did wear…
+I’d been wanting to sew different stuffed animals for some time, to try something more elaborate (than my usual bunnies).

-The top was made of two linens of the same colour, a stripy bit and a solid bit, which was perfect.
-I decided I’d make the accent parts with the stripy material and the rest with the plain.
+The garment was composed of two linens of the same colour, a stripy bit and a solid bit, which was perfect.
+I decided I’d make the accent parts of my stuffed animal with the stripy material and the rest with the plain.
 I ironed the parts I planned to use, pinned my pattern on and started cutting away.
 For the stripy accent pieces, I decided to use little pieces of double sided iron on fabric (not sure how it’s called) and place the striped parts on top of the solid parts, finishing off the edges with a small zigzag stitch on the sewing machine (as I decided to borrow a sewing machine for this project rather than sewing by hand as I usually do).

 As you can see in the photo below, I put together the ears and already sewed them onto one of the halves of my figure, before sewing together the front and back pieces.